Blast-Pop/RefAbuser/README.md

 ---

-## ??
-Disclaimer
+## Disclaimer

-This project is provided for **educational and research purposes only**.
+This project is provided for educational and research purposes only.
-The author is **not responsible** for any misuse or illegal activities performed using this software.
+The author is not responsible for any misuse or illegal activities performed using this software.

 ---

-## ??
-Goal
+## Goal

 The purpose of this project is to demonstrate:

 - Automation using Selenium and ChromeDriver
-- Handling anti-bot protections (e.g., Cloudflare Turnstile)
+- Handling anti-bot protections (e.g. Cloudflare Turnstile)
 - Testing referral link validity
-- Proof-of-concept (PoC) for automation and bypass techniques
+- Proof-of-concept (PoC) for automation techniques

 ---

-## ??
-Proof of Concept (PoC)
+## Proof of Concept (PoC)

 This tool demonstrates: